Conservatism in Pakistan: 1990s–2000s: The New Right and conservative democracy

 After Zia's death in 1988, the left-oriented Pakistan Peoples Party (PPP) came in national power through general elections held in 1988.
 The 1990–2000s is a period of intense and fierce competition between leftist sphere led by Benazir Bhutto and conservative circle led by Nawaz Sharif.
-Less than two years, the PPP government was dismissed in by the usage of Eighth Amendment in mere two years.
+In less than two years, the PPP government was dismissed in by the usage of Eighth Amendment in mere two years.
 In 1990, the conservative mass led by Nawaz Sharif won the general elections; the elections were controversial with judicial inquiries revealing the role of intelligence community playing a vital role in support for Pakistan Muslim League (N) (PML(N)) during the 1990 general elections.

 The Conservatives led by Prime Minister Nawaz Sharif came in national prominence for the first time in the history, under a democratic transition.
 Immediately, the PML(N) government launched privatization and reforms towards the economic liberalization in the country.
 Key proponents of Sharia was made part of Penal Code in 1993.
 Islamic values were emphasized as a part of the social conservative reforms by the PML(N) government which support at a mainstream level.

 In 1997, the PML(N) came back to power with an exclusive mandate during the general election which saw PML(N) struck its overwhelming two-third majority in the parliament for the first time in the history of Pakistan.
 Despite the confrontation with leftist president Farooq Leghari and liberal Chief Justice, Sajjad Ali in 1997, PML(N) decisively consolidated its authoritative position by appointing the national conservative jurist, Saeeduzzaman Siddiqui, as Chief Justice, and religiously conservative, Rafiq Tarrar, as President in 1997.